Skip to main content

 Key Benefits of Customizing Templates

-Version history: View and revert template changes if Auto-Learn captures something you didn't intend.
+• Version history: View and revert template changes if a captured change wasn't what you intended.

 Considerations

-After Auto-Learn processes your edits, it can take up to 1-2 minutes for the template to update, but you can continue working while this happens in the background.
+• After Auto Learn captures an edit, it can take up to 1-2 minutes for the template to update, but you can continue working while this happens in the background.

 All Templates are independent from each other, allowing you to define different examples and formatting for each one.